JeePEG-57/DINA-IMAS/README.md

 idslist['em_coupling'] = output
 ```
 To run correctly, the DINA_GREEN actor requires only the input IDS's properly filled.

+## Code parameters of the DINA_Green actor
+The imas/iwrap/dina_green/code_parameters.xml file contains default settings.
+Description of the parameters in the XML:
+- kpr - Key to print debug and diagnostic logs

 ## IDS fields required for the DINA_GREEN actor